dotnet/docs-maui/docs/user-interface/layouts/verticalstacklayout.md

 </ContentPage>
 ```

-This example creates a `VerticalStackLayout` containing `Label` and `BoxView` objects that have ten device-independent units of space between the child views.
+This example creates a `VerticalStackLayout` containing `Label` and `BoxView` objects that have ten device-independent units of space between the child views:
 <!--
 [![Screenshot of a StackLayout without any spacing.](stacklayout-images/spacing.png "StackLayout without any spacing."](stacklayout-images/spacing-large.png#lightbox "StackLayout without any spacing")